blackboxlogic/OsmTagsTranslator/README.md

 </osm>
 ```

-This project is an executable, interactive command line tool, and a nuget package.
-Running in a command prompt without a sql script like `> OsmTagsTranslatorConsole.exe SampleE911Addresses.osm` lets you do data analysis
+This project is an executable, interactive command line tool, and a [nuget package](https://www.nuget.org/packages/OsmTagsTranslator/).
+Running in a command prompt without a sql script like `> OsmTagsTranslatorConsole.exe SampleE911Addresses.osm` lets you do data analysis, for example:
 ```SQL
 SELECT POSTAL_COMMUNITY, count(1) FROM Elements GROUP BY POSTAL_COMMUNITY ORDER BY 2 DESC
 ```